Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 After going through the startup process described above, set the temperature to 250°F, and let the Pit Boss come up to temperature.

-This is because chuck roast has more fat and connective tissue that needs to break down, and it will taste better cooked in this way.
+This is because chuck roast has more fat and connective tissue that needs to break down, and it will taste better cooked this way.

 Cooking Time